web-ui-fw/web-ui-fw/README.md

 &lt;/html&gt;
 </pre>

-If you can see list dividers with alphabetical letters in them, you can be fairly confident that web-ui-fw has loaded correctly.
+The listview in the example above uses the autodividers component from web-ui-fw.
+If you can see list dividers containing alphabetical letters at the appropriate points in the listview, you can be fairly confident that web-ui-fw has loaded correctly.

 Using the custom theme
 ----------------------